 - Uphold professional standards of personal presentation, punctuality, professional courtesy, and discretion

-- Engage in self-reflection and professional development through goal setting, PD opportunities, and ongoing dialog with division directors.
+- Engage in self-reflection and professional development through goal setting, professional development opportunities, and ongoing dialog with the Director of Curriculum

-- A passion for working with young people
+- A passion for working with elementary and middle school boys

 - A desire to collaborate in a dynamic community of teachers